voyd-lang/voyd/reference/syntax.md

 # Infix Notation

-Void supports infix notation using a predefined set of infix operators.
+Voyd supports infix notation using a predefined set of infix operators.

 Operators, their precedence, and associativity (in typescript):